 7. Notifications when and where you need them

 The key to automated workflows is that you never need to push them.
 Like a pinewood derby car, as soon as you start a new process, it should keep going until it finishes without anyone needing to follow up.

 The key to this kind of flow is notifications.
 An effective business Workflow Management System will send notifications via email or push notifications on your mobile to remind you of upcoming approvals.
 Users should also be able to customize the kind of notifications they receive.

-All workflows are sequential, but some are special.
+All workflows are sequential, but some are unique.
 Some sequential steps can happen at the same time.
-Take a travel request.
+Take a travel request or a purchase requisition.
 It has a very predictable path, but what if it is for international travel?
 You may need a separate track that handles passports and other details of the upcoming trip.

 Adding this kind of complexity should be easy and shouldn’t require a degree in computer science.
 Right from the form, you should be able to add a branch and create conditional tasks easily.